-Source: MLA Global Consumer Tracker Australia, 2018
+Source: MLA Global Consumer Tracker Australia, 2017

-- There is an increasing focus on format differentiation and in-store experience (i.e. new concept stores with enhanced customer experience and stronger digital integration) and new promotions (i.e. 7-Eleven's Tasty Wednesday campaign).
-These retailers are all targeting this key shopper trend and seeking incremental sales that might otherwise have gone through the foodservice channel. - Premiumisation trend is growing within retail and red meat is well positioned with meat as a category being Australian consumers' top choice when considering a higher price tag.
+- There is an increasing focus on convenience options with supermarkets expanding their ready-to-eat meal range and convenience stores trialling new formats (i.e. Caltex's 'The Foodary') and new promotions (i.e. 7-Eleven's Friday \$2 Pie Day).
+These retailers are all targeting this key shopper trend and seeking incremental sales that might otherwise have gone through the foodservice channel. - Premiumisation trend is growing within retail and red meat is well positioned with meat as a category being Australian consumers top choice when considering a higher price tag.
 Just under one-in-three consumers (30%) in Australia would consider spending more on a premium meat offering (Source: Nielsen Global Online Survey on Premiumisation).